 While Vanessa recently began serving as custodian for our congregation, she certainly is well-known as a faithful worshipper and active participant in the life of the congregation.
 She has been a member for many years.
 She grew up in Chambersburg and finds it rewarding to pursue her interest in local historical and genealogical research.
 Vanessa is actively engaged in the weekly rhythm of worship, fellowship, and service as she serves as acolyte, crucifer, lector, and assisting minister.
 She enjoys knitting, caring for her “four-legged children” – her dogs Molly and Dolly, and following the Baltimore Orioles.

 Dick has served as our Financial Secretary for almost two decades.

 Bob was born & raised in Johnstown, PA.
 After serving 2 years in the Army, he settled in Northern VA where he and Norma raised their family, three daughters.
 Heretired from Atlantic Research Corp. as a Process/Manufacturing Engineer.
 Then they relocated back to Fayetteville, PA in 2003.
 Bob & Norma joined St. Luke in 2004.
 His hobbies include wood working, golf and fly fishing.
 His favorite bible verse is: “The steadfast love of the Lord never ceases.
 His mercies never come to an end.
 They are new every morning; great is thy faithfulness”.

-Bob serves as our liaison to the Stewardship Committee.
+Bob serves as our liaison to the Constitution & Bylaws Committee.

-Tiffany serves as our liaison to the Personnel Committee.
+Brad serves as the Head of the Personnel Committee.

 JoAnn is retired.
 She likes birdwatching, flower gardening and crafts.
 Her favorite Bible verse is “For God so loved the world He gave His only Son.
 And whoever believes in Him will not perish but have everlasting life.”
 John 3:16